Speech code

 A speech code is any rule or regulation that limits, restricts, or bans speech beyond the strict legal limitations upon freedom of speech or press found in the legal definitions of harassment, slander, libel, and fighting words.
 Such codes are common in the workplace, in universities, and in private organizations.
 The term may be applied to regulations that do not explicitly prohibit particular words or sentences.
 Speech codes are often applied for the purpose of suppressing hate speech or forms of social discourse thought to be disagreeable to the implementers.

 Use of the term is in many cases valuable; those opposing a particular regulation may refer to it as a speech code, while supporters will prefer to describe it as, for example and depending on the circumstances, a harassment policy.
 This is particularly the case in academic contexts.

 Banned word

 A banned word is one whose use is prohibited by law or culture or organization policy.
 An example would be the Ban Bossy campaign.
-Lake Superior State University publishes an annual list of words that are banned because of misuse.
 Some companies, such as Instagram, allow users to decide for themselves what words to ban from being used on their pages (e.g. in comments sections).
 Most often, banned words, or entire phrases, relate to Holocaust denial and racist or sexist speech.
 The most stringent of such policies may include a ban on anything deemed offensive, such as ridicule against another person.